Hammer-Media/capacitor-native-purchases/README.md

 3. Go to "Signing & Capabilities" tab
 4. Click the "+" button to add a capability
 5. Search for and add "In-App Purchase"

+### Testing with Sandbox

+For testing in-app purchases on iOS:

+1. Create a sandbox test user in App Store Connect:
+   - Go to App Store Connect
+   - Navigate to "Users and Access" > "Sandbox Testers"
+   - Create a new sandbox tester account
+2. On your iOS device, sign out of your regular Apple ID in Settings > App Store
+3. Install and run your app
+4. When prompted for Apple ID during purchase testing, use your sandbox account credentials

 ## Usage